khaled312001/Water_Website/DEPLOYMENT.md

 1. **Backend**: Deploy Laravel API on Railway/Heroku
 2. **Frontend**: Deploy static assets on Vercel
 3. **Database**: Use external MySQL service

-## Current Vercel Configuration

-The current `vercel.json` is configured for basic PHP support, but it may not work reliably for a full Laravel application.

 ## Quick Railway Deployment